 Each of Maine Audubon’s eight wildlife sanctuaries across Maine offers unique opportunities to explore different ecosystems and habitats and to see a wide variety of wildlife.

-April 28, 2021: Our eight centers and sanctuaries have walking trails that are open dawn to dusk, daily, for free, and we encourage you to find respite through nature at this time (please leave your dogs at home, though!).
-However, our first priority is public safety, so we ask that you follow these guidelines if you are interested in walking our trails:
+August 10, 2021: Our eight centers and sanctuaries have walking trails that are open dawn to dusk, daily, for free, and we encourage you to find respite through nature (please leave your dogs at home, though!).
+However, our first priority is public safety, so we ask that you follow these guidelines if you are interested in visiting a Maine Audubon sanctuary:

-- Please wear a mask if distancing is difficult
+- Please wear a mask indoors, regardless of vaccination status.

 - Please stay at home if you are exhibiting any symptoms, have a fever, cough, shortness of breath, or feel unwell in any way.